matthiasbeyer/waysome/README.md

 Note: Waysome is work in progress and not ready or useable yet.

+## Call for help

+We ran into a serious problem with the DRM driver of the kernel returning an error value where we wouldn't expect one.
+We debugged the issue (the kernel driver) but we do not understand what went wrong.

+If you can help us with this, please have a look at PR #624 and contribute your opinion on the topic, we would highly appreciate it!

+---

 Waysome is a window manager using wayland.
 It is especially made for powerusers and people who like to configure their window manager very atomicly.